kennism/homelab/tkgm/vsphere/README.md

 On the linux (virtual)machine where the `tanzu CLI` and `docker` are installed run: `export DEPLOY_TKG_ON_VSPHERE7=true`

-Create the *management* cluster by running the following command: `tanzu management-cluster create --file /path/to/mgmt-cluster-vpshere-local.yaml -v 9` ( takes approx 15 mins to complete )
+Create the *management* cluster by running the following command ( takes approx 15 mins to complete ):

+`tanzu management-cluster create --file /path/to/mgmt-cluster-vpshere-local.yaml -v 9`

 After completion, check if the *management* cluster is deployed correctly.